A New Savings Option is Now Available for Individuals with Special Needs

 How is an ABLE account different from a Special Needs Trust?

 An ABLE account will offer individuals and their families a simple, flexible option for tax-advantaged savings to help cover the extraordinary expenses associated with living with disabilities.
 However, given its limitations, an ABLE account alone cannot provide the level of financial security and support a special needs trust offers.
 Families may find that the use of a special needs trust will ensure their estate planning goals are met.
-Ultimately, an ABLE account may be best suited to compliment, rather than replace, a special needs trust when planning for a family member with disabilities.
+Ultimately, an ABLE account may be best suited to complement, rather than replace, a special needs trust when planning for a family member with disabilities.

 It is expected that ABLE accounts will become available later this year, or early next year.
 If you have any questions or would like to discuss how an ABLE account might be incorporated into your estate plan, please contact one of the Attorneys from the Trusts & Estates Practice Group.